 Here's why: 99% of the time I'll not only be able to reply myself to your

 queries, but I'll be delighted to hear from you.
 The other 1% of the time I

 may be inaccessible, so it's important for the TA to know about your issue.

-They will be grading your quizzes and homework submissions,
+He will be grading your quizzes and homework submissions,

 will very likely be more